Fabbboy/Fabbboy/README.md

-<h2 align="center">Grüezi / Hello 👋</h2>
+## Grüezi / Hello 👋

 ###

-<p align="left">My name is Fabrice.
+<h4 align="left">My name is Fabrice.
 I'm currently an apprentice in his 1st year.
 I started programming when I was 9 Years old since then I learned a lot.
 From Discordbots and webpages to operating system development.
-My favorite programming languages are C/CXX and Rust. <br><br>- 📂 On of my goal is to build a working compiler.</p>
+My favorite programming languages are C/CXX and Rust. <br><br>- 📂 On of my goal is to build a working compiler.</h4>

 ###